Metal Roof Damage Inspections

 Solid sheathing is typical for a roof deck for metal roofing, although it can be installed over closely spaced boards.
 Some types can be installed over battens, which are sometimes called strapping.

-Because structural panels have no deck on which to install underlayment, they may develop problems if they’re installed on homes which generate significant amounts of moisture or which have poorly ventilated attics that produce condensation.
+Because structural panels have no deck on which to install underlayment, they may develop problems if they’re installed on homes that generate significant amounts of moisture or which have poorly ventilated attics that produce condensation.

 You probably won’t be able to confirm the presence of underlayment on homes with metal roofs, and structural panels are rare in residential construction.

 Metal panels roofs are commonly used as residential roofing come in a variety of profiles.
-In high-quality roofing, panels are continuous from ridge to eave, and vary in width.
+In high-quality roofing, panels are continuous from ridge to eave and vary in width.
 You may also see some panels that overlap, and some with seams that butt or interlock.
 EMA can perform metal roof damage inspections after storms & hurricanes.

 Panels sometimes have ribs formed into the field for added strength and wind resistance.
 The side edges are formed to interlock, creating vertical seams in the finished roof.

 Types of Buildings Using Metal Roofing

 Metal may seem like a material better suited for commercial purposes, but you would be surprised by the types of buildings that benefit from metal roofs.
 Their use is widespread, and if you begin to pay attention, you’ll see them almost everywhere on:

 The list goes on.
 It has excellent weather resistance, making it an ideal choice for commercial purposes in many locations.
 It can keep patients in hospitals safer than other roof types because of its durability.

 More and more homeowners are choosing metal because as an individual, your budget is limited and metal roof costs are lower than other materials over time.
 No project is too small, and metal can be aesthetically pleasing if you want to utilize it for an overhang, an awning, your workshop, or another creative project.